Marlins win again, blank Orioles 1-0 in doubleheader opener

 Marlins: OF Matt Joyce, who missed all of summer camp with the coronavirus, said his antibodies tests have come back negative and he continues to observe protocols.
 Eighteen of his teammates ended up being infected.
 Joyce came off the injured list Tuesday.

 Orioles: LHP John Means was placed on bereavement list.
-Manager Brandon Hyde was uncertain if Means would be back for his next start, tentatively Sunday in Washington.
+Hyde was uncertain if Means would be back for his next start, tentatively Sunday in Washington.
 “He’s dealing with a family matter and we’re going to give him some space and time,” Hyde said.

 UP NEXT